Harry Pollitt: Spanish Civil War

 During the 1936–39 Spanish Civil War Pollitt visited the country five times, each time giving speeches to the British Battalion that was part of one of the International Brigades supporting the Republican side.
 Pollitt also played a role in approving or vetoing applications from British volunteers to join the International Brigades.
-One such veto was against George Orwell, who Pollitt believed to be politically unreliable.
+One such veto was against George Orwell, whom Pollitt believed to be politically unreliable.
 Pollitt was also tasked with writing letters of condolence to the families of British communists killed in Spain.

 In August 1937, Pollitt intervened in a dispute between the leadership of the British Battalion regarding tactics, the reliability of Spanish Republican troops that had fought alongside the battalion, and other issues.
 He recalled the five leading members of the battalion involved in the dispute (Tapsell, Cunningham, Aitken, Copeman, and Williams) to Britain.
 Copeman and Tapsell, who had been critical of Spanish Republican forces and tactics, were ordered to return to Spain, whilst Cunningham, Williams, and Aitken were ordered to remain in Britain.